katcipis/sophia/notes/books/algorithms-live-by.md

-read more you brain literally have much more information to organize and search, so when you try to remember something it gets much harder to do so as you get older because you have much more data to search through than you where younger.
+read more you brain literally have much more information to organize and search, so when you try to remember something it gets much harder to do so as you get older because you have much more data to search through than you were younger.

-The perfect way to understand this is that when you are young you know so little and experienced so little that everything fits on your cache, everything feels on the tip of your tongue.
-As you get older and accumulate more experiences, it is possible for the brain to store all the data but it is impossible to provide access to all of it in the same speed, hence the slower access time to ideas, names, experiences, etc. So even if some declines happen, great part of the slowness in remembering things is given by a larger dataset to search through with a cache of the same size that you had when you was young.
+A good metaphor to understand this is that when you are young you know so little and experienced so little that everything fits on your cache, everything feels on the tip of your tongue.
+As you get older and accumulate more experiences, it is possible for the brain to store all the data but it is impossible to provide access to all of it in the same speed, hence the slower access time to ideas, names, experiences, etc. So even if some decline happen, great part of the slowness in remembering things is given by a larger dataset to search through with a cache of the same size that you had when you was young.
+Even if you have zero decline in brain activity, it is not physically possible to access orders of magnitude more data at the same speed.

 As you mature it is fundamental to build good mental models of the things that you know because you will need the model